bongaquino/go-backend/README.md

 - **Koneksi Server**: `server/.env`

-Make sure you update these file with the correct values before running the services.
+Make sure you update the file with the correct values before running the services.

 ### **🔹 Network Configuration**
 All services are attached to the `network` defined in `docker-compose.yml`, allowing them to communicate using **service names**.